-- Inappropriate contract structure (not structured or administered to effectively manage costs and achieve desired business value outcomes), contract data residing in fragmented systems and databases dispersed over the company, combined with unclear responsibilities of the parties, leading to poor visibility into the contract specifics and conflicts in contract execution.
+- Inappropriate contract structure (not structured or administered to manage costs effectively and to achieve desired business value outcomes), contract data residing in fragmented systems and databases dispersed over the company, combined with unclear responsibilities of the parties, leading to poor visibility into the contract specifics and conflicts in contract execution.

-- Invoicing and late payment issues causing cash flow issues and again more conflicts with customers.
+- Invoicing and late payment issues causing cash flow issues and, again, more conflicts with customers.

 - Issues with subcontractors and vendors dues to poor subcontracts or risks not properly having been flown down.